MetaHG/Reddit-opinions-polarization/README.md

 ## Important Notes

 * This Readme was also updated (again) with additional information.
 Namely, we updated the Internal Milestones section with what was done for each of these milestones, we also added a section mentionned how we split the tasks and a description of all the additional datasets we generated.
-* The Data Story can be found [here](https://metahg.github.io/Reddit-opinions-polarization/#content).
+* The Data Story can be found [here](https://jfperren.github.io/Reddit-polarization-story/).
 It contains custom css on top of Jekyll which we tried to make responsive, so it should work on mobile.
 However, it is best viewed on a regular computer screen.
+Note that we were note sure if it had to be in a completely separate github repository or simply another folder.
+Just to be sure, we copied our initial code (which is found in the `docs/` folder) over to [another repository](https://github.com/jfperren/Reddit-polarization-story) which contains only the code related to the data story.
 * Like in Milestone 2, the notebook with Data Collection can be found at [notebooks/DataCollection.ipynb](https://github.com/MetaHG/Reddit-opinions-polarization/blob/master/notebooks/DataCollection.ipynb).
 * All additional work was added **at the end** of the notebook.
 Hopefully this will make it easier for you to review the new results.**